IgniteUI/indigo-design-docfx/en/components/text.md

 ### Styling

-Titles and Paragraphs come with constrained styling flexibility allowing only to choose from the text weight and color presets available in the Typography portion of the Styling library.
+Titles and Paragraphs come with constrained styling flexibility, allowing only to choose from the text weight and color presets available in the Typography portion of the Styling library.

 ![](../images/text_styling.png)

 ## Usage

 Always choose Paragraph text color that makes a Hyperlink stand out if the two are used together.
 Avoid using the same color or similar nuances of it and pick consistent Title and Paragraph colors across your complete design.
-Use the Paragraph Caption size only for one-line annotations, avoid using such tiny font sizes for longer, multi-line strings.
+Use the Paragraph Caption size only for one-line annotations and avoid using such tiny font sizes for longer, multi-line strings.

 | Do                          | Don't                         |
 | --------------------------- | ----------------------------- |